CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

     * [BFD-3585](https://jira.cms.gov/browse/BFD-3585)

 In a small number of cases, a given individual may be linked to multiple beneficiary records.
-CCW and CME will attempt to link together any changes to a beneficiary's personal information and link it to a single beneficiary record, but limitations of these systems occasionally cause a single beneficiary's information to be applied to multiple records.
+CCW and its upstream systems will attempt to track any changes to a beneficiary's personal information and link it to a single beneficiary record, but limitations of these systems occasionally cause the information to be applied to multiple records.

-When this happens, we receive a cross-reference ID (xref_id) which will indicate there are multiple beneficiary records that point to the same person.
+When this happens, we receive a cross-reference ID (`xref_id`) which will indicate there are multiple beneficiary records that refer to the same person.
-Additionally, we receive another field called the cross-reference switch (xref_sw) which will tell us which beneficiary record is the most current.
+Additionally, we receive another field called the cross-reference switch (`xref_sw`) which will tell us which beneficiary record is the most current.
 The value of `xref_sw` can be either `Y` (yes) or `N` (no), with a value of `Y` indicating that this beneficiary has been merged into another and a value of `N` indicating that this is the most current record.